Apocalypse Now

 The 'Monsieur' of the house, played by Piccoli.

 The neighbour and the servant Joseph.
-Joseph tattles to the 'Madame', is a suspect of murder on a little girl, but gets free and conspires with the verger in the "Action Française", an anti Jewish right wing political group.
+Joseph tattles to the 'Madame', is a suspect of murder on a little girl, but gets free and conspires with the verger in the "Action Française",

 His dream is to have a pub for soldiers in Cherbourg and to have Moreau as his wife behind the bar.